hazelcast/hazelcast-nodejs-client/README.md

 **Declarative configuration**

-Hazelcast Node.js Client looks for a `hazelcast-client.json` in the current working directory unless you provide a configuration object at the startup.
+Hazelcast Node.js client looks for a `hazelcast-client.json` in the current working directory unless you provide a configuration object at the startup.
 If you intend to configure your client using a configuration file, then place a `hazelcast-client.json` in the directory of your application's entry point.